ZTRdiamond/zanixon.db/docs/all.md

 # Function: all()

-This function is used to get all data from storage
+Get all data from storage (Too much data can affect the speed of code execution!)

 ```js
 db.all(dbName);